 The more I study, perform, and familiarize myself with opera, the more my passion for it grows.
 Singing is not just a hobby for me, but a necessity to nurture and preserve my soul.
 I believe that God gave me the talents I possess so that I might grow as a person and establish a connection with others through my work.
 For that reason, it is my responsibility and joy to cultivate and share that talent.

 P.S.
-Please take a moment to check out my most recent posts about my experiences at Opera in the Ozarks and the Texoma NATS Regional Competition.
+Please take a moment to listen to my recent world premiere of a mini opera called The Lingerer and check out my most recent posts about my experiences at Opera in the Ozarks and the Texoma NATS Regional Competition.
 Thank you.